In The Beginning …

 First Prize – Wrekin Writers short story competition 2007.

-– Regular contributor of travel and other features pieces to The People’s Friend
+– Regular contributor of travel and other feature pieces to The People’s Friend

 – The Business of Writing series in Writing Magazine (since April 2014)